Aug 2, 2019|

 Brazil Travel Tip Number #5: Research the Cuisine of the Region

 Researching will allow you to get a better idea of what type of cuisine is commonly eaten in Brazil.
 However, beans and rice are the staple ingredients in almost everything that Brazilians eat.
 For an immersive experience into Brazil’s food scene, consider our Ultimate Brazilian Food & Wine Tour, featuring Rio de Janeiro, Belo Horizonte, São Paulo, and São Roque!

 If you are someone on a special diet, such as gluten allergies, we recommend consulting an expert Travel Consultant.
 They will be able to advise the best way to accommodate your dietary restrictions during your trip.
 Also, letting your guide know ahead of time will ensure all meals provided match your diet restrictions.
 In terms of eating out, some restaurants may cater to special diets, however, it is best to call ahead and ask.

-6. Create Your Itinerary Well in Advance
+Last but not Least: Create Your Itinerary Well in Advance

 If you go to Brazil with the idea of “winging it,” you’ll likely waste time trying to decide where to go and what to do, especially if you’re in a large group that can’t agree.
 Booking in advance ensures plenty of activity in all the right places.
 If you are on a short timeline, creating a custom tour is recommended.

 With expert advice, you can explore the highlights of the Amazon and the Pantanal Wetlands, the colonial mining towns of Minas Gerias, and experience the big cities with upscale beaches and nightclubs in one tour package.
 Travel Consultants can also help you determine which areas are family-friendly, which are best for singles, and so on so that nobody feels left out.